tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 Take some time now to gauge students' level of comfort with conditionals.
 You can say something like:

-> You've just learned a lot of new syntax and keywords.
+"You've just learned a lot of new syntax and keywords.
 We've also introduced logical and comparison operators, and if-else statements are about to become your best friend.
 Let's reflect for a minute.
 What makes sense, and what is still confusing?
-Is anything a point of frustration?
+Is anything a point of frustration?"

 Be prepared to explain the following, for example:

 * The comparison operators use the double equal sign `==` to represent equality.
 The equal sign `=` is used to assign values to variables.
 What's the difference?

   *  `==` checks to see if a value equals another; it double checks equality.
-Like all work, you want to double check what you're doing.
+(Like all work, you want to double check what you're doing!)
 So when you're basing a condition on equality, you should double check what's being compared.
 You don't want to compare apples to oranges.
 They'll never be equal!

   * `=` is used to set and put values in a variable; it is used to asset and declare that a variable is something.
 You're not comparing it; you know for sure this is the answer.
 Think back to algebra, for example.
 When you finish showing your work and steps in the calculation, you declare that `x = <some value>`.
 This is exactly how using the `=` works when declaring variables.
 You're declaring rather than evaluating.

 * It's difficult to remember when to use greater than `>` and less than `<` operators, and when to use greater than or equal to `>=` and less than or equal to `<=`.

-  * Deciding when to use specific comparison operators comes down to whether you want your conditional statement to include the minimum and maximum values needed to pass the condition.
-This is best explained with the example of drinking age.
+  * Deciding when to use specific comparison operators comes down to whether you want your conditional statement to include the minimum and maximum values needed to pass the condition:

+  * This is best explained with the example of drinking age.
 In the U.S., you have to be 21 years of age or older to legally drink.
 21 is the minimum age acceptable.

-If I were to write a program that checked whether someone's age met the legal conditions, I would need to check for the minimum value acceptable, plus all numbers greater than it.
+  * If we were to write a program to check whether someone's age meets the legal conditions, we would need to check for the minimum value acceptable, plus all numbers greater than it.
 If the minimum number is not included, the program will say that people who are 21 cannot drink.

-  * Look at the following code.
+Tell students to look at the following code.
 Are the results as expected, based on the logic?
 What are two ways to fix the logic (switch from using `>` to `>=`, or check `if age > 20`)?

   ```python
   age = 21